theodorabirch/wdi-project-one/README.md

 By far the biggest win for me was getting a functioning game working.
 Getting my head around functions, arrays and objects and then using them was a huge challenge that I did manage to overcome.

 My biggest challenge took me slightly by surprise which was the styling of the game.
 I found using CSS and CSS animation much harder than expected.

+# Future Features

+If I had more time I would make my game mobile responsive and would add levels which increases the difficulty.